Who is Uesugi Yozan, the man whose portrait hangs in every elementary and junior high school in Yonezawa City? [Yamagata Prefecture]

 - The restoration of the "Ukogi hedges" (Ukogi can be used for food and medicine) was initiated by Kanetsugu Naoe

-Furthermore, aiming for complete self-sufficiency , he attempted to produce as much as possible within the domain.
+Furthermore, they aimed for a completesystem of self-sufficiency, attempting to produce as much as possible within the domain.

 The contents of the guidebook covered even the smallest details of the lives of ordinary people, from the production of pottery (Narushima ware) to the production of salt from hot spring water, the names and cooking methods of wild plants, how to make miso and soy sauce, and how to preserve fish, birds, and animal meat